 Conservation / Management

 Evidence from presettlement and early settlement records indicates that P. quinquefolius was very abundant in forests of southern Minnesota, thereby indicating that recovery may be achieved by controlling harvest pressure.
 It must be clearly stated that the root of the plant is what is harvested, not the leaves or stems.
 Therefore, when harvest takes place, the entire plant is killed.
 There is reason to believe that if only reproducing plants are taken, and if the seeds of the taken plant are put in the ground at the site of the parent plant (as the law requires), then harvesting at some level may be sustainable; this was clearly the intent of the law.
 However, populations are currently so depleted, and patches of habitat are so fragmented, that populations may not be able to adequately recover without further restrictions on harvest.
-An educational booklet has been developed for collectors in an effort to assure the future of wild ginseng in Minnesota.
+A webpage has been developed for collectors in an effort to assure the future of wild ginseng in Minnesota.

 Conservation Efforts in Minnesota